 Misbehaviour is discussed at staff meetings.
-There can be times when a particular class is causing problems.
-Staff should be honest about difficulties they are having as in sharing their experience they may find others have similar problems, or have developed strategies that could help them.
+There can be times when a particular class is finding daily school life difficult.
+Staff will be honest about difficulties they are having as in sharing their experience they may find others have similar problems, or have developed strategies that could help them.